2009 Honduran constitutional crisis

-The 2009 Honduran constitutional crisis was a political dispute over plans to either rewrite the Constitution of Honduras or write a new one.
+The 2009 Honduran constitutional crisis was a political crisis in Honduras over plans by President Manuel Zelaya to hold a popular referendum to either rewrite the Constitution of Honduras or write a new one.

-Honduran President Manuel Zelaya planned to hold a poll on a referendum on a constituent assembly to change the constitution.
-A majority of the government, including the Supreme Court and prominent members of Zelaya's own party, saw these plans as unconstitutional as they could lead to presidential reelection, which is permanently outlawed by the Honduran constitution.
-The Honduran Supreme Court upheld a lower court injunction against a 28 June poll.
-However, the constitutional process for dealing with this situation was unclear; there were no clear procedures for removing or prosecuting a sitting president.
-The crisis culminated in the removal and exile of Honduran president Manuel Zelaya by the Honduran military in a coup d’état.
+Zelaya's planned vote to change the constitution faced opposition from a majority of the government, including the Supreme Court of Honduras and prominent members of Zelaya's Liberal Party, as it could lead to the re-election of Presidents which is permanently outlawed by the Honduran constitution.
+The Supreme Court upheld a lower court injunction against the referendum.
+A crisis occurred as the Constitution of Honduras had no process for dealing with this situation, and there were no clear procedures for removing or prosecuting a sitting President.

-On the morning of 28 June 2009, approximately 100 soldiers stormed the president's residence in Tegucigalpa and put him on an airplane to San José, Costa Rica.
-Zelaya immediately called this a "coup" upon his arrival.

-Later that day, the National Congress voted to remove Zelaya from office, having read without objection a purported letter of resignation.
-Zelaya said the letter was forged.
-Roberto Micheletti, the President of Congress and next in the presidential line of succession, was sworn in as interim president and declared a "state of exception" suspending civil liberties on 1 July and various curfews were imposed, some nationwide.
+On the morning of 28 June 2009, Zelaya was removed in a coup d’état by the Honduran Armed Forces, when approximately 100 soldiers stormed the President's residence in Tegucigalpa and exiled him to Costa Rica.
+The National Congress voted to remove Zelaya as President, having read without objection a purported letter of resignation, which Zelaya stated was forged.
+Roberto Micheletti, the President of Congress and next in the presidential line of succession, was sworn in as interim president.
+Micheletti declared a "state of exception" on 1 July, suspending civil liberties and various curfews were imposed.